Decentralised-Monsters/demons-scilla/crowd-sale/README.md

 * Buy - Method for buy mask
 * - `_amount` - the Amount of ZILs.
-* ReturnFunds - Just send the stored ZILs to `wallet`
+* TransferZilsToWallet - Just send the stored ZILs to `wallet`
 * AddReserveList - Admin can add to list new masks.
 * - token_uris_list (List String) - URLs to IPFS.
 * MintCallBack - Contract able to mint new tokens.